Logo placement and size

 When using a descriptor, the thick part of the key line in the title block is adapted to the length of the descriptor in order to align these two elements.

-The Commercial Aircraft descriptor should only be used when the publication contents is product related.
+The Commercial Aircraft descriptor should only be used when the publication content is product related.

 These examples show how to make best use of existing stock photography by placing the title block on different positions.